-Since then, the Parish Council and the volunteers of the Neighbourhood Plan Steering Group have undertaken further public consultation and engagement activities to ensure that the content of the Plan reflects what local people want.
-This information has been used to develop background evidence for the Plan and also to commission studies to support the emerging Plan policies.
+Following that, the Parish Council and the volunteers of the Neighbourhood Plan Steering Group undertook further public consultation and engagement activities at regular intervals to ensure that the content of the Plan reflects what local people want.
+The information gathered was used to develop background evidence for the Plan and also to commission studies to support the emerging Plan policies.

 We recognise that the Parish has evolved throughout its long history to meet changing needs and understand there continues to be a need to evolve.
-But we also recognise the distinctiveness provided by the landscape, heritage and character - assets that should be protected to ensure Fawkham's sense of place in the Green Belt in the North Downs area of Kent.
-What has come through first and foremost from the evidence gathering and engagement to date is the desire to protect the beautiful Kent Downs landscape, with its woodland, open fields, ecological biodiversity and panoramic views, as well as maintaining our community facilities and local economy, protecting our heritage and meeting the very small need for housing originating from the Parish, and thereby allow what is a small rural Parish to retain all that it values highly.
+But we also recognise the distinctiveness provided by the landscape, heritage and character of the area - assets that should be protected to ensure Fawkham's sense of place in the Green Belt in the North Downs area of Kent.
+What has come through first and foremost from the evidence gathering and engagement is the desire to protect the beautiful Kent Downs landscape, with its woodland, open fields, ecological biodiversity and panoramic views, as well as maintaining our community facilities and local economy, protecting our heritage and meeting the very small need for housing originating from the Parish, and thereby allow what is a small rural Parish to retain all that it values highly.

-It is a major undertaking for a small rural community like ours to take on the challenge of delivering its own Neighbourhood Plan, and I would like to thank all those volunteers who have helped get it to this stage, and all those residents who have taken the time to participate in the process by being involved in workshops, visiting the exhibition and completing surveys.
-Careful consideration has been given to all the comments received during the consultation process in the summer of 2023, and the Plan has been amended accordingly.
+It is a major undertaking for a small rural community like ours to take on the challenge of delivering its own Neighbourhood Plan, and I would like to thank all those volunteers who have helped get it to this stage, and the many residents who have taken the time to participate in the process by being involved in workshops, visiting the exhibition and completing surveys.
+Careful consideration has been given to all the comments received throughout the consultation process, and the Plan has been amended accordingly.
 Whilst there has been professional advice and guidance from our planning consultant, Tony Fullwood of Tony Fullwood Associates - Chartered Town Planners, as well as support from the Sevenoaks District Council (SDC) planning policy team, the Plan is very much made in the community of Fawkham.
 The Neighbourhood Plan which follows has been developed through engagement with those who live and work in it.

-Laura Evans Chair, Fawkham Parish Council April 2024
+Laura EvansChair, Fawkham Parish Council January 2025